HEED THE CALL

 Candidates should be ready to engage fully in an executive-level curriculum and be in alignment with our stated goal: Omidyar Fellows is a societal change program.
 We seek to cultivate the conditions in which Hawaii thrives.

-We’re looking for individuals with at least ten years of professional experience leading and engaging others, who are willing to commit significant time and effort to improve the future of Hawaii.
+We’re looking for individuals with at least ten years of professional experience leading and engaging others (graduate studies may count toward this criteria), who are willing to commit significant time and effort to improve the future of Hawaii.

 We are seeking leaders with both the motivation and ability to make transformational change happen in Hawaii by demonstrating the following: